andrewacashner/hearingfaithms/chapters/chapter-2.md

 Veracruce summarizes the traditional Catholic teaching, which drew on Aristotle as interpreted by Thomas Aquinas.
 <!--  [@ Aristotle early modern] -->
-Veracruce's Latin treatise accords with Fray Luis de Granada's widely read Spanish *Introduction to the Creed* of 1583.
+Veracruce's Latin treatise accords with the Dominican friar Luis de Granada's widely read Spanish *Introduction to the Creed* of 1583.
 [@LuisdeGranada:Simbolo; @LuisdeGranada-Balcells:SimboloPtI]

+[^seminary-libraries]:
+Some of these libraries are still preserved in their original location, such as the Monastery of the Escorial in Spain; others are now kept in the state libraries or form the core of smaller rare-book collections.
+For example, the Biblioteca Palafoxiana and Biblioteca José María Lafragua in Puebla include large holdings with *ex libris* markings and firemarks of Puebla's historic seminary libraries.

 As Fray Luis explains this widespread understanding of perception, the five exterior senses were linked to a set of interior senses or faculties, including